LarryAnomie/ScrollingStickyHeader/README.md

 # Scrolling Sticky Header

-A performant scrolling sticky header implementation
+A performant scrolling sticky header implementation that uses RequestAnimationFrame to debounce scroll events.

 Hides your header when scrolling down, slides it in when scrolling up.

 Dependencies:

-jQuery, Lodash/Underscore
+jQuery

 **Usage**